The Guide to

 Paper comes in handy at a wedding, but it’s still worth considering where you can limit its use.
 Bunting, banners and even invites can use up resources which might not be sustainable.
 Either cut down on their use or make sure you’re only utilising sustainable materials.

 Don’t worry, though.
-These are all common aspects of a wedding - which means alternative, eco-friendly options, have already been created.
-In chapter two, we’ll look at exactly what those options are.
+These are all common aspects of a wedding – which means alternative, eco-friendly options and ideas have already been explored.
+Indeed, many couples are already incorporating sustainability into their wedding.
+In fact, according to Bridebook, only 13% of surveyed couples in 2023 didn’t have anything sustainable at their wedding.

 Planning an ethical and